santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 3.md

 > **Distance Vector Routing**
 > In the Distance Vector algorithm, nodes exchange distance vectors with their neighbors:
 >
-> - **Initial Vector**: Node E knows its distance to itself (0) and to D (3) and A
+> - **Initial Vector**: Node E knows its distance to itself (0) and to D (3) and A (8).
 > - **Receive from D**: When D shares its vector, E learns it can reach B through D at a distance of 5.
 > - **B Updates**: As B receives updates from its neighbors, it eventually knows it can reach A and C each at a distance of 2.
 E uses this information to conclude that it can reach A and C each through B at a distance of 7.
 >
 > The final routing table for E using Distance Vector would also show: E to A = 7, E to B = 5, E to C = 7, E to D = 3, and E to E = 0.
 >
-> Both algorithms use different processes but ultimately determine the same shortest paths from E to all other nodes in this networ
+> Both algorithms use different processes but ultimately determine the same shortest paths from E to all other nodes in this network.